Homological mirror symmetry for hypertoric varieties II (with an Appendix written jointly with Laurent C\^ot\'e and Justin Hilburn): Monodromy functors from perverse schobers

-\begin{remark} The same quiver with additive moment map relations instead of multiplicative ones controls the schober for coherent sheaves on an additive quiver variety described in \cite{WebcohI} and gives the algebra denoted $A_C$ in \cite[\S 4.5]{WebcohI}.
-Just as in Theorem \ref{thm:complete-iso}, the multiplicative and additive algebras become isomorphic after completion, so one can transfer from the additive case results like vanishing of higher Ext groups or a particular map giving an isomorphism of functors. \end{remark}
+The same quiver with additive moment map relations instead of multiplicative ones controls the schober for coherent sheaves on an additive quiver variety described in \cite{WebcohI} and gives the algebra denoted $A_C$ in \cite[\S 4.5]{WebcohI}, which we will denote $A_C^{(+)}$ here to avoid confusion.
+The proof of Theorem \ref{thm:complete-iso} is easily extended to show that: \begin{lemma} The completion of $A_C$ at $h\in G^\vee$ is isomorphic to the completion of $A_C^{(+)}$ at $\log h$, sending the idempotent $e_x$ for $x\in \bqsch_C$ to the same idempotent in $A_C^{(+)}$. \end{lemma}

 If $C$ is a top-dimensional stratum (so that its star is again $C$), the arrangement $U_C$ is the product of $C$ with $\Bper_{\parone}$ for any $\parone \in C$.
 This gives a natural isomorphism $A_C \cong A_\parone$.